Dawning of Love: Paul Kyser's changing the group line up and release

 Paul Kyser had the record released twice.
 The first time was with The Superbs (on Symbol SYMBOL 8).

 The group's earlier line up included former lead singer of The Teardrops, Rhonda Franklin who joined the group.
 With Paul Kyser in his first time as a horns and strings arranger, the group recorded "Love's Unpredictable" with Phillis Harris on lead.
 Kyser co-produced it with Stan R. Krause.
 The song, backed with "Happiest Girl In The World" was released on Catamount 2122 in 1968.

 The group was photographed for a promotional picture.
-By the time they were photographed Rhonda Frankin had left the group.
+By the time they were photographed Rhonda Franklin had left the group.
 Pictured were Phillis Harris, Arnita (surname unknown) and Harris' sister.

 The second time Kyser released the single (Colossus C 126), he changed the name of the group to Devotion.
 At some stage Kyser replaced the original line up with the new one of, Retta Young, Bertha and Madge Quince.
 This line-up recorded their first release, "The Saga of Willie Jones".